clintcarter1999/JokesAPI/README.md

 -   StackEdit.io for providing a cool online GitHub readme markup editor.

 ## Thanks
 I am thankful the chance to dig into learning ASP.Net Core RESTful API.
 I recently finished a class on React.js where we used async/promises in a similar manner.
 I definitely preferred ASP.Net Core's strongly typed compiled environment over transpiled JavaScript/Node.js .
-However, JavaScript is getting pretty powerful!
-Definitely some cool stuff there.
+However, JavaScript is getting pretty powerful.
+Definitely some cool stuff there!
+I really like the props destructuring!

 I added several great 'Dad' jokes to my 'act' during this project!!